 - please continue to follow all the guidance to control the virus and save lives.

 Information for people who have been recently vaccinated

-The COVID-19 vaccination will reduce the chance of you getting the COVID-19 disease.
-It may take a week or two for your body to build up some protection from the first dose of vaccine.
+The COVID-19 vaccination will reduce the chance of you getting the COVID-19 disease and lower the likelihood of you passing it onto others.
+It may take around two to three weeks for your body to build up some protection from the first dose of vaccine.

 Although you should get good protection from the first dose, having the second dose should give you longer lasting protection against the virus.

 Like all medicines, no vaccine is completely effective – some people may still get COVID-19 despite having a vaccination, but this should be less severe.

 The vaccine cannot give you the COVID-19 infection, and two doses will reduce your chance of becoming seriously ill.

 To protect yourself and your family, friends and colleagues you still need to: